WebAssembly/spec/proposals/Level-1+N.md

 One downside of this form is that it does not directly support running different code for different exception types.
-This can still be accomplished, however, by dyanmically inspecting the exception inside the catch block.
+This can still be accomplished, however, by dynamically inspecting the exception inside the catch block.

 # Level 3